Aurigny: Recent history

-After Flybe announced its withdrawal from the London Gatwick – Guernsey route by March 2014, Aurigny ordered an Embraer 195 to serve its Gatwick route in order to provide sufficient capacity as the sole operator.
+After Flybe announced that it would withdraw from the London Gatwick – Guernsey route by March 2014, Aurigny became the sole operator on that route, and ordered an Embraer 195 to meet the increased demand.
 The aircraft was delivered on 24 June 2014, and a similar aircraft was wet leased from Flybe between March and June to provide capacity in the interim.
-Given substantial government investment in fleet acquisition, and its monopoly position on the Gatwick route, an agreement between the airline and the States of Guernsey struck in April 2014 saw it commit to offer 65% of fares for £65.00 or less.
-Additionally, in January 2014 Aurigny applied to the States of Guernsey to operate a Guernsey – London City service, with an aim of starting the route from May.
-Due to delays in aircraft procurement, the route commenced on 8 September 2014, initially operated by VLM Airlines.
+Given substantial government investment in fleet acquisition, and its monopoly position on the Gatwick route, Aurigny struck an agreement with the States of Guernesy in April 2014, committing to offer 65% of fares for £65.00 or less.
+Additionally, in January 2014 Aurigny applied to the States of Guernsey to operate a Guernsey – London City service, with an aim of starting the route from May 2014.
+Due to delays in aircraft procurement, the route commenced on 8 September 2014, initially operated under a wet lease agreement with VLM Airlines.

-After ten years of competition with Blue Islands on the Jersey – Guernsey inter-island route, in March 2014 Aurigny signed a codeshare agreement with that airline pertaining to Jersey – Guernsey inter-island services.
+After ten years of competition with Blue Islands on the Jersey – Guernsey inter-island route, in March 2014 Aurigny signed a codeshare agreement with the airline for Jersey – Guernsey inter-island services.
 The deal, which marked the cessation of Aurigny flights from Jersey for the first time since 1969, saw Blue Islands take over all flying on the route and Aurigny oversee ground-handling of Blue Islands flights in Guernsey.
 Each airline sold 50% of available seats, and the contract was initially signed for two years.
-In January 2016, Aurigny and Blue Islands announced the contract for the codeshare would not be renewed, after Blue Islands became a franchise partner with Flybe and restrictions on the latter's inter-island operation were lifted by the States of Guernsey the previous year.
+In January 2016, Aurigny and Blue Islands announced the contract for the codeshare would not be renewed, after Blue Islands became a franchise partner with Flybe and the States of Guernsey had lifted its restriction on Flybe's inter-island services the previous year.

-ATR 42-500 of Aurigny Air Services takes off from Bristol Airport, England (2016).